g0v-data/g0v-hackmd-archive/notes/r1UffrFgTwWhsTUFybi6ig.md

 - CoC
     - CfJ has offical English CoC and Privacy Policy
     - 4 types of name tags(Staff, Photo OK, NO Photo, No Alcohol)
+        - We wont serve alcohol so no need "No Alcohol" tag
     - Dinner should wear name tags, won't be all you can drink(limited alcohol), after party is not offical
+        - No alcohol for the offinal dinner
     - report form
         - Can you share g0v summit one?
             - @pomin